tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/1996_Shaw_Shah_IntPsychogeriatr_Squalor_Syndrom_and_psychogeriatric_admissions.md

 5. 25% had depression, compared to 52%
 6. 44% of squalor patients had been legally detained, compared to 29% of controls

+%%
-%% what was the raw results of the study %%
+what was the raw results of the study
+[O:: increased length of stay 140 days compared to 52] [O:: low use of prescription psychotropics, 0% compared to 29%] [O:: higher use of services, average 1.44 services compared to 0.65]
+%%

 ## Conclusion